Registration and Records: Family Education Rights and Privacy Act (FERPA)

 - Date and place of birth

 - Expected graduation date

-- Current term hours enrolled and enrollment status (full-time, part-time, not enrolled, and/or withdrawn and date of withdrawal)
+- Hours enrolled and enrollment status (full time, part time, not enrolled, and/or withdrawn and date of withdrawal)

 If you wish to have your directory information withheld, you must submit a written request to the Office of Registration and Records.
 You may give such notice at any time, but it will only be effective prospectively.
 You must be a currently enrolled student to make this request.